 This recipe can meet 70% of vitamin C and 14% of iron needs apart from fiber and protein.

 Ingredients: Mung sprouts 1cup , 3/4c Pea sprouts, 1 cup chopped tomatoes, 1/4cup peas 1/2tsp turmeric powder, 1/2tsp mustard seeds , 1/2 tsp white lentils, 1 tsp oil.
 Heat oil in a pan and let lentils and mustard seeds splutter.
 Add tomatoes and cook for a minute and then add sprouts.
 Cook for another 2 to 5 minutes.
 Eat plain or roll this in Indian flat bread.

 Rajmah ( kidney beans curry) cooking time: 10 minutes

-Wash 1 can kidney beans thoroughly in running water and drain water out.
-In a pan heat 2tsp oil and sautée onions 1/2 cup ground , 1 cup tomato purée and sautee until oil separates.
-Add kidney beans and 1 chopped chili.
-Add water as desired and boil until thick.
-It’s ready to be served with flat bread or hot rice.
+Wash 1 can kidney beans thoroughly in running water in a collander and drain water out.
+In a pan, heat 2tsp oil add 1/2tsp cumin seeds and saute 1/2 cup ground onions , 1 cup tomato purée and 1 chopped chili .
+Sautee until oil separates.
+Add kidney beans to the sauteed masala.
+Then add water as desired to boil until thick.

 Beat 1/2 cup of yogurt and dilute it with little water .
 Add grated cucumbers for summer cool effect .
-I added boondi available in Indian stores as it had been lying in pantry since long.
+I added boondi, made of chickpea flour as it had been lying in the pantry since long.
 You can find this in Indian stores.